snowplow/snowplowanalytics.com/_posts/2017-08-10-snowplow-r91-stonehenge-released-emr-etl-runner-robustness.md

 The `--start` and `--end` flags which used to allow you to process files for a specific time period have been removed since the new staging step doesn't inspect the timestamps in the filenames.

+<h3 id="enrich-shred">3.4 Removal of the process-enrich and process-shred flags</h3>

+The `--process-enrich` and `--process-shred`, which let you run only the enrich step, and shred step respectively have also been retired for the sake of simplifying EmrEtlRunner.

 <h2 id="upgrading">4.
 Upgrading</h2>

 Upgrading is fairly straightforward, you'll just need to make use of the new `run` subcommand when